-This Is All You Need to Know about the Devil (and How to Stop His Attacks)
+This Is Everything You Need to Know about the Devil

 Thoughts of encountering a lion in the wild are enough to induce paralyzing fear into most of us.
 Yet those most familiar with the lion’s ways, like its peers in the animal kingdom, know that behind a lion’s ferocious exterior is good reason not to be so afraid.

 That’s because a lion has a relatively small heart and lungs in relation to the rest of its body.
 This makes it one of the slowest runners in the animal kingdom, which affects how it hunts.
 Since it’s likely to outrun it, the lion doesn’t chase down its prey, it stalks it.